 Follow the steps below to import a single data source:

-a) To access the Get Data command, select the Data tab.
-With this, a drop-down menu appears.
-We can import our data using a variety of options from the drop-down menu.
-We choose "From File" and then "From Workbook" to import data from the Excel workbook.
+a) To access the Get Data command, select the Data tab, following which a drop-down menu appears.
+You can import the data using a range of options from the drop-down menu.
+You can choose "From File" and then "From Workbook" to import data from the Excel workbook.

-b) When we navigate and choose the workbook using Excel, a dialogue box appears.
+b) When you navigate and choose the workbook using Excel, a dialogue box appears.

-c) Once we have found the worksheet, we can click on it and choose "Open" from the menu.
+c) Once you've found the worksheet, click on it and choose "Open" from the menu.

-d) The navigation dialogue box appears as a result.
-You can access a number of data sources via the navigation dialogue box.
+d) As a result, the navigation dialogue box appears, where you can access a number of data sources.

-e) We can choose the data we want to work with from here.
+e) You can choose the data you want to work with from here.

 f) To import the data, click 'Load' at the end.